MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 You can add resource consumption inside your original actor activable (Attribute: resources.primary.values).

-For a better animation, make the ratio size of your original token to be the same as the new token form (0.5 and 0.5, 0.8 and 0.8, 1 and 1, ...).
+For a better animation, make the ratio size of your original token be the same as the new token form (0.5 and 0.5, 0.8 and 0.8, 1 and 1, ...).

 ## Configuration